Released: April 1977

 Ringo Starr: drums

-Horst Fascher (Star-Club owner): lead vocals on Hallelujah I Love Her So
+Horst Fascher (Star-Club manager): lead vocals on Hallelujah I Love Her So

 Your Feet’s Too Big